Xeus-Territory/obsidian_world/content/Tech Second Brain/Containerization/Helpful Pages & Articles.md

 - [fluxcd](https://fluxcd.io/flux/) : Tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories), and automating updates to configuration when there is new code to deploy.
 - [helm](https://helm.sh/): The package manager for Kubernetes
 - [kargo](https://docs.kargo.io/): A next-generation continuous delivery and application lifecycle orchestration platform for Kubernetes
-- [kubernetes-reflector](https://github.com/emberstack/kubernetes-reflector): Custom Kubernetes controller that can be used to replicate secrets, configmaps and certificates
 - [kustomize](https://github.com/kubernetes-sigs/kustomize): Customization of kubernetes YAML configurations
 - [operator-lifecycle-manager](https://github.com/operator-framework/operator-lifecycle-manager): A management framework for extending Kubernetes with Operators
 - [werf](https://github.com/werf/werf): A solution for implementing efficient and consistent software delivery to Kubernetes facilitating best practices.